otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 #### Decreased participation deniability for the initiator

-OTRv4 will make it clear that non-interactive conversations have different, lower participation deniability properties for the initiator than interactive conversations.
+OTRv4 will make it clear that non-interactive conversations have different, lower participation deniability properties for the responder than in interactive conversations.
 OTRv4 will also leave it up to the implementer to decide when it is appropriate to use the non-interactive DAKE and how to convey this security loss.